 - You must have earned a grade of C or better (B or better for Math and Physics)

-- If the course is in design (such as AutoCAD or other computer design courses, drawing/drafting, or design studios), than we also need to see examples of work done in that class in order to make the determination.
+- If the course is in design (such as AutoCAD or other computer design courses, drawing/drafting, or design studios), we need to review examples of work done in that class in order to make the determination.

-For students seeking to transfer in prior academic work, we require official college transcripts and course descriptions.
+To transfer in prior academic work, students must provide official college transcripts and course descriptions.